 How to Answer Questions About Your Strengths and Weaknesses in a Job Interview

-Oh here we go!
-Of all the people I come into contact with, this has to be the one that stumps everyone and there seems to be a 50:50 split on whether they find it easier to talk about their strengths or their weaknesses.
+Oh, here we go!
+Of all the people I've ever interviewed, this has to be the one that stumps them the most.
+There seems to be a 50:50 split on whether they find it easier to talk about their strengths or their weaknesses.

-It’s a hugely popular question with interviews so careful, considered answers with examples are a must.
+It’s a hugely popular question among nterviewers—so careful, considered answers with examples are a must.

 Really analyse the role.
 What key characteristics are required?
 What tasks will you be performing on a day to day basis?
 If you are applying for an analytical role that requires number crunching then stating that your weakness is maths is not going to do you any favours.

 Think about what the interviewer wants to hear and of course avoid what you think they don’t want to hear.
 Keep in mind that each answer you give should add value to the position or company.